jmbealer/my-knowledge-base/linux/lpi-lpic-2.md

 - acl
 - http_access

-#### 208.4 Implementing Nginx as a web server and a reverse proxy Weight: 2
+#### 208.4 Implementing Nginx as a Web Server and a Reverse Proxy Weight: 2

 **Description:** Candidates should be able to install and configure a reverse proxy server, Nginx.
 Basic configuration of Nginx as a HTTP server is included.